Ampani: Shri Lord Budharaja Dasahara

 Dussehra of its presiding deity.
 Sri Budharaja is a big celebration in the town and is known as Ampani Dushara in Kalahandi District.
 Budharaja Dasara or Ampani Dasara is the traditional festival of the #Ampani of #Koksara block.
 The festival is celebrated with very joyful and delightful in every year in which a large number of people are come to see this festival from different places.

 Special attraction #Lathijatra Dasra &, cultural program #Natak & #Ghumura competition.
 This festival is included "Lathi Jatra" sacrifice of animals and "Lakh Bindha".
 In the night "Cultural Programme","Ghumura", "Act Play (Nata)" and "Record Dance" are celebrated.

 Tourist places

 Ampani Hills

 77 km from Bhawanipatna the picturesque Ampani hills present a panoramic view of nature.
 A rolling valley called “Haladigundi” in this hill range exhibits some peculiar features due to the reflected rays on the sun.
 In the morning and evening, the objects of vision appear yellow.
 The whole area abounds in spotted deer, Sambar and Black Panthers who can be seen at the Behera reservoir.
 5 km away are the prehistoric cave paintings at Gudahandi.

 Karak Waterfall

-Karak is a perennial waterfall located 3KM from Ampani.
+Karak is a perennial waterfall located 3 km from Ampani.
 It is a beautiful place for travellers, adventurers, and picnic lovers.
 The waterfall is surrounded by a thick forest.